MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-with-script-on-Windows.md

 * Download the required package from [this download page](https://developer.NVIDIA.com/CUDA-downloads)
 * Run the installation procedure (Choose the 'Express Install Option' if the choice is presented)

 Note: In case you don't have a system with a NVIDIA CUDA 8 compatible graphics card, the CUDA installer will issue a warning.
-Please continue the installer if you receive this warning, the CUDA tools will be installed, and you are able to build a NVIDIA Gpu enabled version of CNTK on your system.
+Please continue the installer if you receive this warning, the CUDA tools will be installed, and you are able to build a NVIDIA GPU enabled version of CNTK on your system.

 ### Git